nikoov/Playlist-App/README.md

 ## User Stories

-1. **As a user, I want to be able to add a new income source to my financial tracker**
+1. **As a user, I want to be able to add a new songs to my playlist**

-2. **As a user, I want to be able to view a list of all my recorded expenses as a financial summary**
+2. **As a user, I want to be able to view a list of songs on my playlist**

-3. **As a user, I want to be able to record and categorize my expenses**
+3. **As a user, I want to be able to categorize my songs**

 4. **As a user, I want to be able to set a monthly budget for specific expense categories**